Coral-Protocol/awesome-agents-for-multi-agent-systems/README.md

 ### Run agent command

-Make sure ollama is running in your local machine, then run:
+Make sure Ollama is running in your local machine, then run:

 ```bash
 python 1-langchain-pandasai-agent.py